Updated March 2019

 If you’re like me who loves cooking with cheese, I am pretty sure you’ve had your deal of ricotta cheese since it is a popular ingredient for several pasta dishes and some desserts.
-However, its flavor and texture can sometimes be overpowering for a dish.
+Technically not a real cheese, it's created from a by-product of cheese-making.

-This is why I’ve come up with a list of substitutes for ricotta cheese if you want a low-calorie or vegan-friendly alternative or simply you don’t have ricotta cheese on hand.
+I’ve come up with a list of substitutes for ricotta cheese if you want a low-calorie or vegan-friendly alternative or you simply don’t have ricotta cheese on hand.
 You can easily get your hands on these and some can even be made in your own kitchens.

 9 Wonderful Substitutes for Ricotta Cheese

-It is a staple ingredient in a lot of Italian and Italian-inspired dishes because it can be used as a filling, a complement to pasta dishes and even in desserts because of its distinct sweetness and smoothness.
+It is a staple ingredient in a lot of Italian and Italian-inspired dishes because it can be used as a filling, a complement to pasta dishes and even in desserts because of its distinct sweetness and smooth texture.

 This is why, when looking for substitute to this staple ingredient, you’ll need to think of what use your ricotta cheese should be.
 Do you need it for filling?
 Perhaps, for a pasta dish or for a dessert?
 Depending on its function, you’ll find a good substitute here on the list.